-If you’ve read any of Cast From Clay’s blog posts in the last year or two, you’ll know we firmly believe think tanks need to engage not just policy makers, but also the wider public, or risk becoming irrelevant.
+Here at Cast From Clay we firmly believe policy experts like think tanks need to engage not just policymakers, but also the wider public, or risk becoming irrelevant.
 And the wider public doesn’t read 42.5-page reports.

 Sign up to our newsletter

 One respondent observed that research papers that exceed 10-15 pages are simply not useful to policymakers.
 Another respondent noted that “I do not have the time to read much so cannot cite” many examples of useful social science scholarship.

 While the survey focused on national security policymakers and their relationship with academia, we have no reason to believe these findings do not apply across sectors.
 And there is plenty of anecdotal evidence that they do.